 I define it as a permanent dye in an alcohol base.
 It is transparent and one does not need a large amount to create beautiful art!
-I use Tim Holtz Adirondack Brand.
+I use Tim Holtz Adirondack and Jacquard Pinata Brands.
 Colors range from bright jewel tone to toned values to pastel.
 The ink will quickly mix when two colors come together and can be manipulated by tilting, stamping, plastic wrap, or blowing with compressed air for example!
-It evaporates very quickly so I must work quickly to create the design!
+It evaporates very quickly so one must work quickly to create the design!

 It is best done on a non-porous surface.
-If the surface is opaque, like tile, it looks best on white (can also be done on other solid colors of tile but not all the colors will work).
+If the surface is opaque, like tile, it looks best on white.
 Designs can also be done on clear glass such as plates, bowls, vases, etc..

-I also create framed art by painting on Yupo paper, a non-porous plastic paper also used for watercolor.
+I also create framed art by painting on Yupo paper, a non-porous plastic paper also made for watercolor.

 The designs, for the most part, will be more abstract which I enjoy.
 I paint scenes but they are a little looser and not photo-realism!